ralismark/velm/README.md

 Similar to `std::valarray`, it allows you to store an array of values of a specified type, and perform operations with them.

+## Install

+This library is header-only.
+However, the source is spread across several files.
+Processing will need to be done to install if a single header is wanted.

+### Single Header

+This is simply being a manual preprocessor.

+Concatenate `ops.hpp` to `base.hpp`, and replace `#include "pp_begin.hpp"` and
+`#include "pp_end.hpp"` with the contents of the files.
+Then remove all include directives of local files and copies of `#pragma once`.

+### Multiple Header

+Put the header files in your include directory.

+I recommend that you either put the files together in a directory, or rename them to something more unique.

 ## API Reference

 The generic vector is named `gvec` and has two template arguments: